“Poor Jack Spratt” at Trafalgar, 21st October 1805

 The great naval painter William Lionel Wyllie (1851 – 1931) gave a sea-level view of the battle

-The Aigle stuck her colours – Captain Durham, in a private letter, stated that he saw the wounded Spratt holding his shattered leg, and calling out “Poor Jack Spratt is done up at last.”
-He appears to have got back to the Defiance by swinging himself down by one of the boat-tackle falls to land on a lower-deck port which happened to be open.
+Aigle stuck her colours – Captain Durham, in a private letter, stated that he saw the wounded Spratt holding his shattered leg, and calling out “Poor Jack Spratt is done up at last.”
+He appears to have got back to Defiance by swinging himself down by one of the boat-tackle falls to land on a lower-deck port which happened to be open.
 From there he was carried to the cockpit, where the surgeon has set up his station.
 Spratt refused to allow his injured leg to be amputated.
 In great pain, he was carried back to Gibraltar.
 He spent seventeen agonising weeks in the naval hospital there, emerging with one leg considerably shorter than the other.

 Though not himself a witness, Turner’s great Trafalgar painting well conveys the fury of battle